wslominska/API-Service/API-Service.md

 ## ASAB API Service
 The ASAB API Service is a module that provides a web interface for accessing and interacting with other microservices in an ASAB-based application.
 It allows developers to easily create HTTP endpoints that can be accessed by clients over the internet.
 Simply put, the interface provided by the API Service allows clients to interact with the application over the internet using HTTP endpoints.

-The following guide will help you to get started with the Service.
+The following guide will help you to get started with the API Service.

 ### Installation